Sri Lankan rupee steady as importer dollar demand offsets exporter sales

-COLOMBO, Aug 12 (Reuters) - The Sri Lankan rupee ended steady on Friday as dollar sales by foreign investors and exporters were offset by importer demand for the greenback, dealers said.
+COLOMBO, Aug 16 (Reuters) - The Sri Lankan rupee ended steady on Tuesday as dollar sales by exporters were offset by importer demand for the U.S. currency, dealers said.

-"There was importer demand today, but due to (dollar) selling by foreign banks the rupee ended steady," a currency dealer said, asking not to be named.
+"Exporter (dollar) sales were there.
+But the rupee ended steady as a state bank bought dollars to cover some import bills including a petroleum one," a currency dealer said, asking not to be named.

 The spot rupee is usually managed by the central bank, and market participants use the forward market levels for guidance on the currency.